-Melissa Checker (PhD NYU, 2002) is a member of the Urban Studies Department at Queens College.
-Her research focuses on grassroots environmental justice activism, the politics of urban sustainability, and post-disaster recovery on Staten Island.
-She is the author of Polluted Promises: Environmental Racism and the Search for Justice in a Southern Town (NYU Press, 2005) which won the 2007 Association for Humanistic Sociology Book Award and was a finalist for the Julian Steward Award and the Delmos Jones and Jagna Sharff Memorial Book Prize.
-She also co-edited the upcoming volume, Sustainability in the Global City: Myth and Practice (with Cynthia Isenhour and Gary McDonogh, Cambridge 2014) and she co-edited (with Maggie Fishman) Local Actions: Cultural Activism, Power and Public Life (Columbia U Press, 2004), In addition, she has authored a number of academic articles and book chapters, as well as articles for popular magazines and newspapers.
-She was one of the original co-editors of the “Public Anthropology Reviews” section of the American Anthropologist.
+Dr. Melissa Checker (PhD NYU, 2002) serves on the faculties of the PhD Program in Anthropology and Environmental Psychology at the CUNY Graduate Center.
+She is also the Hagedorn Professor of Urban Studies at Queens College.
+Her research focuses on grassroots environmental justice activism, the politics of urban sustainability, and voluntary relocation/managed retreat after technological and environmental disasters.
+She co-edited Sustainability in the Global City: Myth and Practice (with Cynthia Isenhour and Gary McDonogh, Cambridge 2015).
+Her book manuscript, Sustainaphrenia: Environmental Gentrification and the Greening of the Big Apple is currently in process with NYU Press.
+She is also the author of Polluted Promises: Environmental Racism and the Search for Justice in a Southern Town (NYU Press, 2005) and co-edited Local Actions: Cultural Activism, Power and Public Life (with Maggie Fishman) Columbia U Press, 2004), In addition, she has authored a number of academic articles and book chapters, as well as articles for popular magazines and newspapers.